Category Archives: Warfare

 Walken For President

 AYATOLLAH KHAMENEI is man-handled into his office.
 Waiting for him are four associates, standing: CONDOLEEZZA, RUMSFELD (an old Wise-guy), VICE-PRESIDENT SCHWARZENEGGER, and BRITISH PRIME MINISTER BOB HOSKINS (a fireplug pitbull type).
 PRESIDENT WALKEN sits in KHAMENEI’s recliner KHAMENEI is knocked to his knees.
 He looks up to see a smiling WALKEN.
-They pick him up and roughly […]
+They pick him up […]

 Nice Fisking, Shame About The Title